 An Authorising Officer must first consider whether an authorisation is actually required.
-To require authorisation, the activity to which the application relates must be covert and must involve the obtaining of private information on an individual through the use of a CHIS.
+To require authorisation, the activity to which the application relates must be covert and must involve the obtaining of private information on an individual through directed surveillance.

 An Authorising Officer should interpret the definitions broadly when determining whether an activity is covert or if private information will be obtained.
 When in doubt, the authorisation procedure must always be followed.